Documentation / GCS

 Google Cloud Storage

-Setup a GCS bucket #
+Set up a GCS bucket

-To setup a bucket on GCS you need to have a Google Cloud account.
+To set up a bucket on GCS you need to have a Google Cloud account.

-• Configure your bucket for static website hosting - so that you can access the result pages and make sure you add a bucket policy (for access).
+• Configure your bucket for static website hosting - so that you can access the result pages, and make sure you add a bucket policy (for access).

 • Add a lifecycle rule - you want to make sure you remove old result pages/videos/screenshots to save money.

-sitespeed.io configuration #
+sitespeed.io configuration

 To push the metrics to GCS you need the project id, the service account key file and your bucketname.
 You get the --gcs.projectID from your Google Cloud Platform project and the --gcs.key from your IAM User.
 The --gcs.bucketname is the name you picked for your bucket.

-Using GCS as server #
+Using GCS as server

-Extra options you should use #
+Extra options you should use

-When you push to GCS there are a couple of extra configurations you should use.
+When you push to GCS, there are a couple of extra configurations you should use.

-By default the HAR file is bundled in the HTML, because if you run the HTML files locally on your machine, that’s the only they can be loaded.
+By default the HAR file is bundled in the HTML, because if you run the HTML files locally on your machine, that's the only way they can be loaded.
 But on GCS you want to separate the HAR and the HTML (it will save space).
 Do that by adding --html.fetchHARFiles.

-Then you want to make sure the HAR files is gzipped (to save even more space): --gzipHAR
+Then you want to make sure the HAR files are gzipped (to save even more space): --gzipHAR.